Bomb threats briefly disrupt voting in swing states as Trump makes baseless Election Day claims

 “That just shows you the resilience of our system and our people.
 We’re battle-tested,” said Georgia Secretary of State Brad Raffensperger, a Republican.

-The FBI on Tuesday afternoon said many of hoax bomb threats in several states appeared to originate from Russian email domains.
+The FBI said many hoax bomb threats in several states appeared to originate from Russian email domains.

 The dramatic and troubling end to Election Day came after a highly successful early voting period, when at least half of all votes expected in the presidential election had been cast.
 By Tuesday, more than 84 million Americans had already voted.

+Turnout on Tuesday was robust in many states.
+In Nevada, one of two western presidential battlegrounds, long lines were reported in Reno and Las Vegas.
+After polls closed, there was still a three-hour wait at a polling location at the University of Nevada, Reno, according to local election officials.

-Despite no evidence of widespread voting problems, Trump made unsubstantiated claims related to Philadelphia and Detroit, and raised questions about election operations in Milwaukee, the biggest cities in three states that will be crucial for deciding the presidency.
+Despite no evidence of widespread voting problems, Trump made unsubstantiated claims related to Philadelphia and Detroit, and raised questions about election operations in Milwaukee, the biggest cities in three states crucial for deciding the presidency.

 Local officials quickly knocked down the claims Trump made on his social media platform, saying there were no indications of any problems that would affect accurately tallying the vote.